yorbenlodema/EEG-Pype/README.md

 - Apply an average reference.
 - Apply independent component analysis to remove artefacts.
 For this, you can change the number of components that are calculated (please read up on this before use).
 - Apply beamformer source reconstruction to the EEG (standard MNE LCMV beamformer with standard head model).
-- Down sample the file to a lower sample frequency by specifying a downsample factor (like a foctor of 4: from 2048 Hz to 512 Hz for example).
+- Down sample the file to a lower sample frequency by specifying a downsample factor (like a factor of 4: from 2048 Hz to 512 Hz for example).
 - Perform interactive visual epoch selection.
 - Perform filtering in different frequency bands and broadband output.
 These bands can be changed for the current batch in the GUI or more permanently in the settings file (see under tips and issues).
 The EEGs are filtered before cutting epochs, reducing edge artifacts.
 - Split alpha and beta bands into sub-bands (alpha1/alpha2 and beta1/beta2) for more detailed frequency analysis.